nyagamunene/supermq-docs/docs/roles.md

+---
-# Roles, Role Members, and Role Actions
+title: Roles, Role Members, and Role Actions
+---

 ## **Roles**

 A role is a collection of permissions (actions) that define what members of the role are allowed to do within a specific entity.
 Each entity (like a `Client`, `Channel`, `Group`, or `Domain`) can have multiple roles, each with its own members and actions.

 - **Role Members**: These are users assigned to a role.
 Members are the only users allowed to perform the role's actions on the entity.
 - **Role Actions**: These are permissions defining what members of the role can do.
 For example, actions can include `read`, `update`, `delete`, or more specific actions like `publish` or `connect_to_channel`. **Refer to `authz-spec.md` for the available actions for each entity type.**

 ---

 ## **Base URL**

 All API requests use the base URL:
 `http://localhost/<entity_type>/<entity_id>`